dl9sec/AioP13/README.md

   ![alt Screenshot of PredictVGAISSsimple](https://github.com/dl9sec/ArduinoP13/raw/master/examples/PredictISSVGAsimple/docs/PredictISSVGAsimple_small.png)

    <dt>PredictAnalemmaVGA</dt>
-  <dd>A simple analemma (https://en.wikipedia.org/wiki/Analemma) prediction example (nothing moving or dynamic) on an ESP32 with output to VGA (512x384@60Hz) using FabGL by fdivitto (https://github.com/fdivitto/fabgl) for checking the sun's prediction algorithm.
+  <dd>A simple analemma (https://en.wikipedia.org/wiki/Analemma) prediction example (nothing moving or dynamic) on an ESP32 with output to VGA (512x384@60Hz) using FabGL by fdivitto (https://github.com/fdivitto/fabgl) for checking the prediction algorithm for  the sun.
 See the docs folder of the example for further information about connecting to a VGA female connector.</dd>

   ![alt Screenshot of PredictAnalemmaVGA](https://github.com/dl9sec/ArduinoP13/raw/master/examples/PredictAnalemmaVGA/docs/PredictAnalemmaVGA_small.png)